ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ###### 10.9.1.2.5 Introspection Query Complexities

 The query complexity validation is currently not applied to introspection queries.
-This might change in the future releases.
+This might change in future releases.

 ##### 10.9.1.3 Response for Invalid Document with Exceeding Max Query Complexity